-- After appropriate instruction, students will be given the opportunity to administer all types of general anesthesia and perform an assortment of invasive monitoring techniques, in a variety of clinical settings. - In addition, students will be required to administer and monitor a variety of regional anesthetics. - Students are required to administer a minimum number of anesthetics as determined by the program and a variety of techniques to graduate.
-Incoming students will be informed of the necessary minimums upon entering the program. - Students will rotate through a variety of clinical sites in the southeast United States. - Detailed descriptions of the clinical sites can be found in the AFN Clinical Handbook. - Students will complete an average of 36-40 hours per week of clinical time.
-Clinical time may include attendance in clinical, simulation lab mentorship, clinical presentation, and/or other clinical activities at the approval of the Program Administration.
+- After appropriate instruction, students will be given the opportunity to administer all types of general, neuraxial, and regional anesthesia and perform an assortment of invasive monitoring techniques, in a variety of clinical practice settings. - Students are required to attain a minimum number of anesthetics and clinical experiences to meet the graduation requirements.
+Incoming students will be informed of the necessary minimum requirements upon entering the program. - Students will rotate through a variety of clinical sites in the southeast United States. - Detailed descriptions of the clinical sites can be found in the AFN Clinical Handbook. - Students will complete an average of 36-40 hours per week of clinical time.
+Clinical time may include attendance in clinical, simulation lab mentorship, clinical presentation, and/or other clinical activities at the approval of the Clinical Director and/or Program Administration (Program Director or Assistant Program Director).